sachie026-zz/node-robot/README.md

 - List out all the files
 - Information about total and free memory
 - Creates server
+- You can ask him basic questions which are present in the questions text file

 Note - Just started. work in progress